Applecross: Wildlife

-Many native Scottish animals can be found in Applecross, including mammals such as red deer, pine martens, otters, water voles, blue hare, foxes, a rare wildcat, and pipistrelle and Daubenton's bats as well as birds such as tawny and barn owls, white tailed and golden eagles, great skua, arctic tern, great spotted woodpeckers, song thrush, bullfinches, golden plover, skylark, merlin, greenshank, dunlin, red and, occasionally, the rarer black grouse, dotterel, and rock ptarmigan.
+Many native Scottish animals can be found in Applecross, including mammals such as Scottish red deer, pine martens, Eurasian otters, water voles, mountain hare, red foxes, a rare Scottish wildcat, and pipistrelle and Daubenton's bats as well as birds such as tawny and barn owls, white-tailed and golden eagles, great skua, arctic tern, great spotted woodpeckers, song thrush, bullfinches, golden plover, skylark, merlin, greenshank, dunlin, red and, occasionally, the rarer black grouse, dotterel, and rock ptarmigan.
 In terms of marine life there are common seals near the shore, as well as basking sharks, minke whales, porpoises, and bottlenose dolphins.
 Adders can also be found here.

 Economy

 In July 2010, at a cost of £40,000, the UK's first unmanned petrol station was opened.
 It uses a credit card reader to enable customers to serve themselves.
 The business was taken over by Applecross Community Company in 2008 in response to its possible closure.
 The only alternative involves a 36 mi round trip to Lochcarron.The eponymous Applecross Brewing Company had to locate in Kishorn because there is no three-phase electric power grid in Applecross.